olamide-apantaku/customer-service-case-studies/case-study-mtn-nigeria.md

   resolution of complex issues

 ## Tools Used
-In house CRN and Ticketing Tool
+In house CRM and Ticketing Tool